Search for a players profile

 Shot a 2 under 70 when trailing by 3 at The Masters going into the final round.
 Denied only by Tiger.

 Trailed by 3 at the Honda Classic.
 Shot 66 only to be beaten by Keith Mitchell's 65.

 Brooks is a comfortable front runner or coming from behind and there are very few instances of him not posting a good final round if in contention in recent years.
-However, recent attempts in 2020 at the WGC and PGA Championship suggest he is not his usual ice cool self currently.
-Won in impressive fashion from off the pace in Phoenix in 2021.
+However, recent attempts in 2020 at the WGC, 2020 PGA Championship and 2021 PGA Championship suggest his air of invincibility in contention is not what it once was.
+It should be noted that he won in impressive fashion from off the pace in Phoenix in 2021.
 His Golf Betting Club Pressure Performance Rating is set to 4 stars.